pynucastro/pynucastro/docs/source/networks.rst

 are as follows.
 See the following section for details about the particular kind of network you are interested in creating.

-* Create a working directory for you network (this does not have to be in the ``pynucastro/`` directory tree).
+* Create a working directory for your network (this does not have to be in the ``pynucastro/`` directory tree).

 * Obtain Reaclib rate files (in Reaclib 1 format) for your problem and